 If you are looking for a Great Dane puppy, or are just interested in the breed, you may be curious about a lot of things.
 A very common question that we get is “What does Euro mean in Great Danes?”

-There are actually a lot of misunderstandings about ‘Euro’ vs. ‘American’ Danes, and we’re going to clear that up today!
-Read on to learn about what Euro means in Great Danes.
+There are actually a lot of misunderstandings about ‘Euro’ vs. ‘American’ Danes, and we’re going to clear that up.
+Fair warning, we like science and the written standard.

 Common features of the ‘Euro’ type Great Dane include:

 - Larger, more dome-shaped or apple-shaped head

 - Bigger jowls

 - Heavy ears that may be long and set low on the head

 - Wide-set eyes that are often droopy and may have red haw showing

 No matter what you think about the different, heftier look of ‘Euro’ Great Danes, it’s important to note that many FCI European Great Dane breeders are actually pretty frustrated that so many people think all European Danes are droopy and heavy.
 Interested in more information about ‘EURO’ Dane breeders?
 Read here.

 This ‘Euro’ Great Dane below is suffering from poor structure related to breeding for size, heft, and the ‘Euro’ look.